astronasutarou/triseps/docs/index.md

 # triseps - SEPs for TriCCS
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Documentation Status](https://readthedocs.org/projects/triseps/badge/?version=latest)](https://triseps.readthedocs.io/en/latest/?badge=latest)

 This repository provides a suite of programs for photometric measurements of data obtained with [TriCCS][triccs].
 TriCCS is a tri-color simultaneous camera and spectrograph attached to [Seimei Telescope][seimei].
 Three CMOS sensors are equipped with TriCCS.
-The cameras share the same field-of-view.
+The cameras share the same field of view.
 Thanks to the CMOS sensors, TriCCS can continuously obtain multi-color images without dead time.

 ## Install